Interaction of twisted light with free twisted atoms: Discussion and conclusion

 \section{Discussion and conclusion}

 We have theoretically investigated the interaction of nonrelativistic, spatially localized atomic packets with twisted photons in free space.
-Our framework treats both atom and photon as localized packets, goes beyond the dipole approximation, and fully incorporates atomic center-of-mass (CM) motion, enabling a complete quantum-mechanical description of absorption and scattering with recoil and non–plane-wave effects.
-We predict line broadening due to finite photon coherence length, nonparaxial asymmetries, the superkick effect \cite{barnett2013superweak}, as well as it dual phenomenon - the selfkick, and splitting of resonances caused by the photon’s longitudinal structure.
+Our framework treats both atom and photon as localized packets, goes beyond the dipole approximation, and fully incorporates atomic center-of-mass (CM) motion, enabling a complete quantum-mechanical description of absorption and scattering with recoil and non–plane-wave effects. { We predict line broadening due to finite coherence length of photonic wave packet, the superkick effect \cite{barnett2013superweak}, as well as it dual phenomenon - the selfkick, nonparaxial asymmetries and splitting of resonances caused by the photon’s longitudinal structure (the latter two effects are explained in Sec.~XII-XIII of Supplementary Materials).}

 The central result is the transfer of orbital angular momentum (OAM) from a twisted photon to the atomic CM during absorption, enabled by the violation of standard selection rules.
 For dominant dipole transitions in head-on collisions, the most probable transferred OAM matches that of the photon.
 The resonant cross section can be extremely large (up to $10^9$ barn for hydrogen), suggesting a new route to generating twisted atoms complementary to diffraction \cite{luski2021vortex}.
 A promising experimental realization is a collinear atom–laser configuration \cite{Collinear_spec_1978, Collinear_spec_2021, baturin2024conversion}, for instance using beams produced by an Even--Lavie valve \cite{even2000cooling, luski2021vortex}.